Thatch… recognizing it, and removing it!

 Depending on where you live in the country, and if you have cool-season grass or warm-season grass, you should dethatch in early fall before you fertilize, or in the spring after the grass has begun to green.

 Timing is very important; you can actually do more harm than good if you dethatch at the wrong time.
 The very best time to dethatch a lawn is early fall, at least four weeks before the end of the summer/fall growing season.
-An early fall dethatching can prepare your lawn for over seeding and fall feeding, giving it the best preparation for surviving the winter and rebounding quickly the following spring.
+This allows grass plenty of time to grow and re-establish before frost arrives.
+An early fall dethatching can prepare your lawn for overseeding and fall feeding, giving it the best preparation for surviving the winter and rebounding quickly the following spring.

 Late spring, after several weeks of green grass growth, is the second best time to dethatch.
 Of course, if you dethatched the previous fall, you won’t need to dethatch in the spring.
 There is virtually no thatch build-up during the winter.